 For further information or to interview Stuart please contact: Aby Hawker e: firstname.lastname@example.org

-In 2012 he started work with Frosts Pharmacy Ltd. He has since establishment Frosts Walk-In-Travel-Clinics and two new community Pharmacies.
-He has been Superintendent Pharmacist of Frosts Pharmacy Ltd since May 2017.
+In 2012 he started work with Frosts Pharmacy Ltd. He has since established Walk-In-Travel-Clinics in our three NHS community Pharmacies.
+He has also been Superintendent Pharmacist of Frosts Pharmacy Ltd since May 2017.

 “I am passionate about community pharmacy and delivering the best possible service to our customers, whether online, in our pharmacy stores or Walk-In-Travel Clinics.
 I am also a great believer in the NHS and support over 200 pharmacy contractors through my role as Chairman of Thames Valley LPC in Oxfordshire and Berkshire.
 When not at work I enjoy music, crosswords and following the mixed fortunes of Aston Villa FC.”

 Dr Roisin McHugh completed her medical training at the Imperial College London (St Mary’s Hospital) with an Intercalated BSc from University College London in 1998.
 She did her post graduate GP training in Derry, gaining MRCGP, along with Diplomas in Care of the Elderly, Child Health, Obstetrics and Gynaecology and Family Planning.
 She then worked as a GP in Townsville, Australia for 2 years gaining an interest in Dermatology, as a high number of her general practice patients had skin cancer due to the sun damage from life in the tropical climate.
 On return to London she completed the Diploma in Practical Dermatology from Cardiff, and has maintained a strong interest in Dermatology.
 She continues to work as a GP in the NHS and has continued to develop her interest in female health by working as a menopause specialist.